 Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

-In any corporate event, the experience matters just as much as the work and relaxation to be done.
+In any corporate event, the experience matters just as much as the work and the relaxation.
 And nowhere in Maine offers an ambiance quite like Sky Lodge.

 Sky Lodge is a rustic getaway that invokes the call of the wild.
-Tucked in Moose River Valley, it encompasses over 150 acres.
-The outdoor oasis welcomes groups to escape the office, experience unforgettable adventures and reconnect with nature.
+Tucked in the Moose River Valley, it encompasses over 150 acres.
+The outdoor oasis welcomes groups to escape the office, experience unforgettable adventures, and reconnect with nature.

 Sky Lodge is owned and operated by Unity College, a higher education institution with a unique emphasis on environmental stewardship.
 The resort is two hours from the main college campus and 25 miles from the Canadian border.